 Tuition and Fees

-New students who register on line must remit payment in full by the payment deadline set by the Admissions Office.
+New students who register on-line must remit payment in full by the payment deadline set by the Admissions Office.
 Continuing students must submit payment by designated dates set by the Office of the Bursar.
-For deadline dates, visit the Office of the Bursar web site at https://www.nyu.edu/students/student-information-and-resources/bills-payments-and-refunds/billing-and-payment-due-dates.html.
-For payment options and instructions, please see the Bursar’s web site at https://www.nyu.edu/students/student-information-and-resources/bills-payments-and-refunds/when-and-how-to-pay/methods-of-payment.html.
+For payment dates and deadlines, see Payment Due Dates.
+For payment options and instructions, please see the Bursar's web site at When and How to Pay.

 The Board of Trustees of New York University reserves the right to alter the schedule of tuition and fees without notice.

-For current tuition and related fees, please visit the Office of the Bursar web site at
+For current tuition and related fees, see Tuition.

-For information regarding refunds for specific classes, please consult the following web site: https://www.nyu.edu/students/student-information-and-resources/bills-payments-and-refunds/refunds-and-withdrawals/dropping-classes.html.
+For information regarding refunds for specific classes, see Dropping Classes/Semester Withdrawal.

-Registration and service fees are nonrefundable after the 100% tuition refund date of each class.
+Tuition and fees are nonrefundable after the 100% tuition refund date of each class.
 (The Business Writing Workshop fee may be refundable if you drop prior to the start of the workshop.)
-Please refer to the Tuition and Related Fees (above web site) for a listing of other nonrefundable fees.
-Registration and service fees for intensive module and Spring Break classes are nonrefundable starting the first day of each class.
+Tuition for intensive modules and Spring Break classes is nonrefundable starting the first day of each class.

-Students seeking an exception to the published refund schedule may appeal to the M.B.A.
-Academic Policy Board in writing and document the circumstances warranting consideration.
+Students seeking an exception to the published refund schedule may appeal to the MBA Academic Policy Board in writing and document the circumstances warranting consideration.
 Serious illness or military service may be considered causes for exceptions.
 Travel required for a job or other job-related issues are not reasons for exceptions to the refund policy.
-Email your appeal to the M.B.A.
-Academic Policy Board at https://www.stern.nyu.edu/portal-partners/academic-affairs-advising/policies-procedures/academic-policy-board.
+Email your appeal to the MBA Academic Policy Board.

 Payment of Tuition and Fees